 What Are the Signs of Co-Occurring Disorders?

-It’s not always easy to know dual diagnosis is occurring.
+It’s not always easy to know when a co-occurring disorder arises.
 It is even possible for therapists to overlook the presents of both conditions because of how intertwined they can be.
 Some of the most common symptoms of co-occurring disorders include:

 - Needing a drug to function